How to become an Electrician in 2015

 Feel free to read through our Guide for the 17th edition of the Wiring Regulations.

-From February 2013 the old and highly respectable C&G 2391 Inspection, Testing and Certification of Electrical Installations qualification will be divided into three different parts: C&G 2394 Level 3 Award in the Initial Verification and Certification of Electrical Installations, the C&G 2395 Level 3 Award in the Periodic Inspection, Testing and Certification of Electrical Installations and the C&G 2396 Level 4 Electrical Design course (replacing the old C&G 2391-20 course).
+- C&G 2394 Level 3 Award in the Initial Verification and Certification of Electrical Installations and the C&G 2395 Level 3 Award in the Periodic Inspection, Testing and Certification of Electrical Installations.

 In order to become an electrician and be able to work on your own, you will have to complete at least the C&G 2394 Level 3 Award in the Initial Verification and Certification of Electrical Installations qualification, which will allow you to sign of your work (new installation work only).